BradyMcd/hilbert/README.md

 small if the distance between *p* and *p'* is also small.
 This property is relatively coarse and so is best used in cases where error can be tolerated or at least in cases where the comparisons you want aren't extremely exact.
-Questions like "are these points in the same eighth of the plane" will be answered more or less accurately, further experimentation can be done using the utilities built with `make play`.
+Questions like "are these points clustered together" will be answered more or less accurately while questions like "Which of these clustered points are nearest neighbors" will probably not yield accurate answers.
+Further experimentation can be done using the utilities built with `make play`.
 One obvious edge case exists, even points which literally touch will have massive *d* value differences if they are split between the first and final quadrant.
-This can be mostly remedied by also comparing *d* values along a Hilbert curve which has been somehow offset, rotated or reflected along the vertical axis.
+This can be mostly remedied by also comparing *d* values along a Hilbert curve which has been somehow offset, rotated or reflected along the vertical axis and detecting which quadrant a d-value corresponds to is quite easy.

 ###What's here